 -

-GCA Forums NEWS Mortgage and Real Estate News for Wednesday, January 29th, 2025: Here’s an update of Great Content Authority Forums Daily Mortgage and Real Estate News.
+GCA Forums NEWS Mortgage and Real Estate News for Wednesday, January 29th, 2025: Here’s an update of Great Community Authority Forums Daily Mortgage and Real Estate News.
 Many Americans are perplexed when President Donald Trump is talking about the housing values being stabilized and we will not have a real estate crash like we did with the 2008 real estate and financial crisis.
 President Donald Trump also made a career-changing bold statement that mortgage rates will drop and should drop below 5.0%.
 Most Americans know that President Donald Trump says what he means and does not talk out of his rear end, but many Americans who are homebuyers, homeowners, and real estate investors are questioning how our 47th President of the United States can make such a bold statement, NOT JUST ONCE, BUT MANY TIMES OVER AND OVER since becoming and being sworn in as the 47th president.

 Home prices are dropping, there is a hyper-surplus of inventory, homebuilders are offering historic discounts and incentives, and home affordability is within reach of new homebuyers and homeowners.
 Inflation is skyrocketing, and wages are not keeping pace with inflation.
 Many homeowners who purchased a house in 2023 and 2024 with rates in the high 6.0% were banking on the mortgage rates dropping below 5.0%, but the opposite happened.
 The Dow Jones Industrials are at an all-time high and not expected to make a market correction.
 The ten-year treasuries are at an all-time high and did not correct or go lower after the Feds cut rates the past two times.
 Actually, when the Federal Reserve Board lowered rates the last two times, the ten-year treasuries went higher, thus making the mortgage rates higher.
 Everything is defying odds.
 How are gold and silver prices per ounce, and what are they forecasted to be for 2025?
 Bitcoin shot up over $100,000, which does not make any sense and defies all logic.